Slender whiting: Taxonomy and naming

-The Slender whiting is a species of the genus Sillago, which contains 29 other species of whiting.
-Sillago is one of three divisions of the smelt-whiting family Sillaginidae, itself a division of the suborder Percoidei in the order Perciformes.
+The Slender whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The species was first identified and named Sillago attenuata by McKay in 1985 from the holotype specimen collected in 1948 from Ras Tanura, Zaal Island in the Persian Gulf, with a number of paratypes also examined.
 The name of the species is derived from the Latin 'attenuatus', meaning attenuated or slender, reflected in the species common name.

 Description

 The Slender whiting has the same basic body profile as all the smelt whiting species, with an elongate, slightly compressed body covered in ctenoid scales, tapering toward the terminal mouth.
 Being one of three species known from the Persian Gulf, further anatomical features must be examined before the species can be confidently identified.

 The first dorsal fin consists of 12 or 13 spines, with the second dorsal fin having a single spine and 19 to 21 soft rays.
 The anal fin is similar to the second dorsal fin, but having 2 spines and between 18 and 20 soft rays.
 Other identifying features are the lateral line scale count, which numbers between 73 and 77 in the species, and the vertebrae count which is 37 to 39.

 The swim bladder is almost transparent and much more delicate than other members of Sillago.
 The specimen examined by McKay had an elongate oval shaped swim bladder with two rudimentary posterior extensions and no anterior extension.
 A delicate ductile process is present on the posterior ventral surface of the swim bladder.

 The overall colour of the Slender whiting is a light sandy brown, with two series of faint blotches running laterally.
 The upper row of these blotches has about 8 or 9 spots while the lower mid-lateral row has 10 spots.
 A row of indistinct spots or blotches runs along the base of the first, spinous dorsal fin, whose anterior most interspinous membranes are dusted with black spots.
 The membrane of the second dorsal fin dusted with black, while all other fins are hyaline in appearance.
 Juveniles have a well defined mid lateral horizontal row of 9 elongate spots just below the lateral line.